 *High-resolution scanned images from the Steyn Group’s recent Cell Reports paper can be downloaded below by clicking on the thumbnail.
 All images from: Chinta KC, Rahman MA, Saini V, Glasgow JN, Reddy VP, Lever JM, Nhamoyebonde S, Leslie A, Wells RM, Traylor A, Madansein R, Siegal GP, Antony VB, Deshane J, Wells G, Nargan K, George JF, Ramdial PK, Agarwal A, Steyn AJC.
 Microanatomic Distribution of Myeloid Heme Oxygenase-1 Protects against Free Radical-Mediated Immunopathology in Human Tuberculosis.
 Cell Reports.
 2018 Nov 13;25(7):1938-1952.e5. doi: 10.1016/j.celrep.2018.10.073.
 PubMed PMID: 30428359; PubMed Central PMCID: PMC6250977.

 Figure S3ABC Figure S3D

 Bridgette Cumming received her PhD in Biochemistry from the University of KwaZulu-Natal in Pietermaritzburg, where she investigated the effects of antimalarial drugs and malaria pigment (β-haematin) on monocyte function.
 Her research at AHRI focusses on how mycobacterial infection skews the bioenergetics and metabolism of the host cell in order to establish disease.

-Kapongo Lumamba has a BSc Degree in Computer Science and is currently completing his Honours degree in Computing.
+Kapongo Lumamba has a BSc Degree in computer science and is currently completing his Honours degree in Computing.
 His work involves web applications design and development, database development and maintenance, photography and graphic design and post mortem documentation to name just a few.
-Kapongo is also Comrade Marathon medalist.
+Kapongo is also a Comrades Marathon medalist.

 Selected Recent Publications